Key takeaways:

-This guide explains what sale pending means in real estate, how long this stage typically lasts, the difference between pending and under contract, and the practical steps that protect your interests as the deal moves forward.
+This guide explains what sale pending means in real estate, how long it usually lasts, how it differs from under contract, and what buyers and sellers can do to protect their interests before closing.

 What Does Sale Pending Mean in Real Estate?